OpcodePete/FreeNAS/README.md

 ## An Open Source Storage Platform

-When my third-party NAS had failed me, and I lost data, I decided to build my own NAS.
-Priority for me now was data redundancy at the highest level.

-After some research into NAS specific areas, i.e. data integrity, functionality, and flexibility, I decided to go with FreeNAS.
-It met my requirements!

-Supporting both ZFS and H/W Raid-1, a host of functions, stability of BSD, able to interface with Windows, Mac, Linux, and the flexibility to allows *nix scripting.
+When my third-party NAS failed, I lost data!
+I then decided to build a NAS but with data redundancy as the highest priority.
+After alot of research on the specifics of NAS, e.g. data integrity, functionality, flexibility, and cost, I decided to go with FreeNAS.
+It met all my requirements!
+Supporting both ZFS and H/W Raid-1, a host of functions, stability of BSD, able to interface with Windows, Mac, Linux, and with the flexibility to allows *nix scripting.

-Below are the details of my NAS build...

 FreeNAS is an open source Network Attached Storage (NAS) platform based on FreeBSD.
 It uses an embedded operating system which is compact and can be installed on a USB flashdrive, CompactFlash, or a hard drive.
 FreeNAS supports the following: